top of page

 No Fees

-The FASD Youth/Young Adult Mentor program is funded by the South East Alberta FASD Network (SEAFAN).
-There are no costs associated with the program.
+The program is funded by the South East Alberta FASD Network (SEAFAN).
+There are no costs for participants.

-Youth graduate from the program when they have achieved all self-identified goals or turn 22 years of age.
+Youth and young adults graduate from the program when they have achieved all self-identified goals or turn 22 years of age.

 What to Expect

 The program aims to support youth and young adults to achieve their self-identified goals.
-To do this, a mentor offers the following services:
+To do this, a mentor offers the participant the ability to ensure basic needs are met that life and social skills are further developed.
+The mentor provides the participants conflict resolution support and provides supports and strategies to caregivers.

 McMan's core values of commitment, trust, respect, empathy, and genuineness are ingrained in each portion of service delivery.

-Want to learn more about the FASD Youth/Young Adult Mentor program?
+Want to learn more about FASD Youth/Young Adult Mentor?

 bottom of page